UbiquityRobotics/speech_commands/README.md

 Test the server by addressing it from a browser, for instance http://10.0.0.25/index.html.
 You should get the apache2 default page.
 (The default page should be replaced by one that features Ubiquity Robotics.)
 Test again using HTTPS.
 The result should be lots of security warnings.
-Copy speechteleop.html from wherever it is to /var/www/html on Loki
+Copy speechteleop.html from wherever it is to /var/www/html on the robot.
+Copy the /scripts and the /fonts folders as subfolders to /var/www/html on the robot.

 Copy /etc/ssl/certs/ssl-cert-snakeoil.pem and etc/ssl/certs/ssl-cert-snakeoil.key to /home/ubuntu
 chmod ssl-cert-snakeoil.key so it is readable. /ssl-cert-snakeoil.pem should already be readable.
 (644)